A Max-Correlation White Noise Test for Weakly Dependent Time Series: Conclusion

 \section{Conclusion}

 We present a bootstrap max-correlation test of the white noise hypothesis for regression model residuals.
-The maximum correlation over an increasing lag length has a long history in the statistics literature, but only in terms of characterizing its limit distribution using extreme value theory.
-We apply a bootstrap method either to a first order correlation expansion or Delgado and Velasco's (\citeyear{DelgadoVelasco2011}) orthogonalized correlation, both in order to account for the impact of an estimator $\hat{ \theta}_{n}$.
-Delgado and Velasco's approach requires a fixed maximum lag, hence this is a not a test of white noise, and the projection leads to degeneracy for GARCH processes estimated by QML.
-We prove that \ Shao's ( \citeyear{Shao2011_JoE}) dependent wild bootstrap yields a valid test using either sample correlation, in a more general environment than \cite {Shao2011_JoE} or \cite{XiaoWu2014}\ used.
-The limit distribution of a suitably normalized max-correlation is not required to show that the original and bootstrapped test statistics have the same limit properties under the null, allowing us to bypass the extreme value theory approach altogether.
+The maximum correlation over an increasing lag length has a long history in the statistics literature, but only in terms of characterizing its limit distribution using extreme value theory and only for observed data.
+We apply a bootstrap method to a first order correlation expansion in order to account for the impact of a plug-in $\hat{ \theta}_{n}$ used to compute model residuals.
+We prove that Shao's ( \citeyear{Shao2011_JoE}) dependent wild bootstrap yields a valid test in a more general environment than \cite{Shao2011_JoE} or \cite{XiaoWu2014} considered.
+Our approach does not require showing that the original and bootstrapped max-correlation test statistics have the same limit properties under the null, allowing us to bypass the extreme value theory approach altogether.
+We also extend Escanciano and Lobato's ( \citeyear{EscancianoLobato2009}) automatic lag selection to our setting with an (asymptotically) unbounded lag set.
+We prove that the automatic lag converges in probability to one under the null, and the smallest lag at which the largest correlation in magnitude occurs under the alternative.
+In both cases, the procedure hones in on the most informative lag, offering the greatest number of data points for analysis, for the given hypothesis.

-Simulation experiments show that the bootstrapped max-correlation test generally dominates a variety of correlation-based tests.
-The strongest competitor is the Cram\'{e}r-von Mises test, although that test leads to larger size distortions than the max-correlation test.
-Further, in terms of power against possibly very remote serial dependence, the max-correlation test dominates all tests, and the Cram\'{e}r-von Mises exhibits roughly trivial power based on all three bootstrap methods considered.